17 Feb Aroniaberry, The Berry You Didn’t Know About

 Aroniaberries can be consumed in many forms.
 You can enjoy them fresh if you are used to its texture.
 If not, you can mix the berries into your breakfast muffins, pancakes or even mid-day snack cookies.
 Alternatively, you can blend them with other berries into a fruit juice to remove the mouth-drying sensation that is often deemed unpleasant.

 People with busy lifestyles who have no time to prepare fresh berries or blend juices can opt for aroniaberry extract as a complement to your daily fruit intake.
-One of the available options on the market is Unique Time Rejuvenate, an all-natural ready-to-drink beverage extracted from 7 different berries including aroniaberry.
+One of the available options on the market is Unique Time Rejuvenate, an all-natural ready-to-drink beverage extracted from 7 different berries including aroniaberry and berry supplement.

 Now that you have learnt some of the benefits about aroniaberry, why not give it a try?